moment/luxon/docs/zones.md

 If you're unsure if all your target environments (browser versions and Node versions) support this, check out the [Support Matrix](matrix.html).
 You can generally count on modern browsers to have this feature, except IE (it is supported in Edge).
 You may also [polyfill](matrix.html#zones) your environment.

 If you specify a zone and your environment doesn't support that zone, you'll get an [invalid](validity.html) DateTime.
-That could be because the environment doesn't support zones at all, because for whatever reason doesn't support that *particular* zone, or because the zone is just bogus.
+That could be because the environment doesn't support zones at all, because for whatever reason it doesn't support that *particular* zone, or because the zone is just bogus.
 Like this:

 ```js
 bogus = DateTime.local().setZone('America/Bogus')